DISCOVER YOUR LOCAL BICYCLING COMMUNITY

 Looking to justify the expense of new bike parking, whether for a local business or your city or town’s general budget?
 Check out these studies that show the value of bike parking:

-- Reconnecting to the New Majority – Secure bike parking is highly valued — most demographic groups identified it as the second most important intervention for better biking.
+- Reconnecting to the New Majority – Secure bike parking is highly valued — most groups identified it as the second most important intervention for better biking.

 - Bicycling Benefits Business – Bike-accessible businesses, like Bicycle Friendly Businesses, experience economic benefits by catering to these customers.